passwordless-id/www/index.md

 Once the user has signed in and granted the access rights, it will be redirected back to the origin.

-Likewise, a single request is enough to optain the user profile.
+Likewise, a single request is enough to obtain the user profile.

 ```js
 const res = await fetch("https://api.passwordless.id/openid/userinfo")